explaingit

 TLDR

-Dynamic instrumentation toolkit that lets you inject code into running programs to inspect and modify their behavior in real time, without source code.
+Frida is a dynamic instrumentation toolkit that lets you inject code into any running app or process on iOS, Android, Windows, macOS, and Linux to inspect, trace, or modify its behavior in real time without needing the source code.

 Mindmap